Gravitational waveforms from the inspiral of compact binaries in the Brans-Dicke theory in an expanding Universe: Bias due to the inconsistent waveforms

 with phases

 It is convenient to rewrite the response function in the following form

 with \footnote{Actually, $Q$ has a phase factor which has been absorbed by $\psi_c$.}

 It is obvious that the inconsistent response function $\tilde{h}_{\rm In}(f)$ only modifies the response function in GR by replacing $D_L$with $D_G$.
 Note that the response function $\tilde{h}_{\rm In}(f)$ can also be obtained by setting the sensitivities of the compact objects as the ones for black holes in Eqs. \eqref{hpf}-\eqref{psib2f} to $s_1 = s_2 = \frac12$.
 This is because binary black hole systems emit no scalar waves in the Brans-Dicke theory.
 For the binary neutron star systems, the components have similar sensitivities and the scalar dipole radiation will be suppressed.
 Therefore, we will focus on the GWs emitted by asymmetric black hole-neutron star (BH-NS) binaries.
-Considering the GW observations by the Einstein Telescope, we will estimate the typical magnitude of the bias due to the inconsistent GW waveforms, using the method proposed by Cutler and Vallisneri \cite{PhysRevD.76.104018}.
-For simplicity, below we set the coupling function $\omega(\phi)$ to a constant $\omega(\phi) = \omega_{\rm BD}$.
-In this case, $D_S = D_G$.
+Since the Einstein Telescope is more sensitive to the difference between the inconsistent waveforms and the consistent waveforms, we now consider the GW observations by the Einstein Telescope and estimate the typical magnitude of the bias due to the inconsistent GW waveforms, using the method proposed by Cutler and Vallisneri \cite{PhysRevD.76.104018}.
+The waveforms in the previous section apply to a general coupling function $\omega(\phi)$, while we now set $\omega(\phi)$ to a constant $\omega(\phi) = \omega_{\rm BD}$ for ease of numerical calculations in this section.
+In this case, $D_S = D_G$ and $\alpha = \frac{1}{2\omega_{\rm BD}+3}$.